sgronlund/mortgage-sgronlund/README.md

 ### Compiling

-To compile all source files on a Unix system use:
+To compile all source files on a Unix system use the following command in your terminal:

 ```bash
 ./gradlew assemble
 ```

-On a Windows machine:
+On a Windows machine use the following in Powershell or Bash:

 ```bash
 .\gradlew assemble